Q: How Do VCs Mitigate Investment Risks?

 - Building the right syndicates for capital-intensive deals.
 The wrong syndicate can wreck a capital-intensive start-up.
 No one wants to write the next check until there is a lead and FOMO.
 Lack of support in the syndicate, or a tapped-out syndicate, dramatically impacts growth and returns.

-- Getting really, really, really good at pricing.
+- Getting really good at pricing.
+This is different than low-balling founders and deals.
 The best deals are always expensive, so this is hard.
 Even more so today, in the Best of Times in SaaS and Cloud.
 So it’s not as simple as being “disciplined” on price.
 Then you would have missed Slack at $250m.
 Or passed on Facebook’s Series B — Peter Thiel’s #1 investing regret.
 It’s especially important at medium and later stages, and there are many ways to do this.
 You can take a little more stage risk.
 You can build an epic brand.
 You can be an amazing partner to the VCs in the round before.
 You can pass when you can’t make enough money on a great one.
 It’s nuanced.
 But the best firms are really, really good at this.